 705.635 Leadership and Organizational Behavior

 705.608 Management of Human Resources

 705.732 Program Effectiveness and Evaluation

 705.724 Building Quality Organizations

 705.750 Case Studies in Management

 705.710 Leader as Teacher: Influencing Communities and Individuals

 705.719 Crisis Communication Management

 705.618 Leadership through the Classics

 705.730 Management: A New Paradigm

 705.820 Current Issues in Leadership (Capstone)

-Students in all Public Safety Leadership programs proceed through the program in cohorts.
-Cohorts begin and end the program with the same group of colleagues, taking all the same courses.
+Students in all Public Safety Leadership programs proceed through the program in a cohort.
+Cohort members begin and end the program with the same group of colleagues, taking all the same courses.
 Each cohort reflects diversity in the organizations, ranks, experience, gender, race, and ethnicity of its students.
 The cohort builds trust, breaks down traditional and long-standing barriers among organizations, and fosters the development of long-standing professional networks and friendships.
-The program places a strong emphasis on the learning and interaction with peers that occurs in the classroom.
+The program places a strong emphasis on the learning and interaction among peers that occurs in the classroom.
 Attendance at each class is essential.

 This is an 11-month graduate program.
-While schedules among cohorts may vary based on the individual needs of students and organizations, typically classes meet two Tuesdays and Thursday monthly, from 8:30 a.m. until 5:00 p.m.
+While schedules may vary, typically classes meet two Tuesdays and Thursday each month, from 8:30 a.m. until 4:30 p.m.